 Robinhood Customer Service

-The Robinhood app does not offer support in the form of live chat.
+Our robinhood app review found that unfortunately, the app does not offer support in the form of live chat.
 There is no telephone support line, either.
 Instead, all account queries will need to be executed via email or a support ticket.

 Is Robinhood Safe?